Black-Phoenix/ubuntu18.04_dotfiles/README.md

 # dotfiles
-My dotfiles (VIM and bashrc for now)
+My dotfiles (VIM,  bashrc and tmux for now)